sidekiq-scheduler/sidekiq-scheduler/README.md

     args: ['*.pdf']
     description: "This job queues pdf content for indexing in solr"

+    # Enable the `metadata` argument which will pass a Hash containing the schedule metadata
+    # as the last argument of the `perform` method. `false` by default.
+    include_metadata: true

     # Enable / disable a job.
 All jobs are enabled by default.
     enabled: true
 ```